 Step 3: Starting the Mandala

 Start your drawing at the center.
 Use any simple shape to start off.
 I started out with simple teardrop shapes from the center.
 This gave me a small floral element in the first circle.
 Using the negative space in the circle, draw more simple shapes to complete the inner circle.
 You can use the same shape as used before or come up with something new.

 Step 4: Building the Composition

 Keep building up the drawing in the various circles.
 Use different shapes and patterns to come with the composition.
 I used a variety of circles and floral shapes to come up with the designs for the next few circles.

 Keep adding shapes to your circle, depending on how many circles you drew in the initial stages.
 Don’t worry about perfection, or your lines going here and there.
 The main goal here is to get you relaxed with your drawing, not to make something perfect.
 You will reach there with more practice.

 Yay!
 You have a completed Mandala with you.
 Erase all the pencil lines and voila, you have a simple mandala.
-I added few more details to the drawing; you can add more too as you desire.
-Also, if you wish to colour it with sketch pens or colour pencils you are very much free to do so.
+I added a few more details to the drawing; you can add more too as you desire.
+Also, if you wish to color it with sketch pens or color pencils you are very much free to do so.

 Step 9 - DigitizationNow you are ready to scan your drawing.
 Make sure you have erased all the lines out of your drawing.
 Scan it and load it into your system.
 Use any photo editing software to clean it up, edit or color the image.
 I used Adobe Photoshop to clean up the drawing and give it color.
 You can also use Adobe Illustrator if you want to trace your design and convert it into a vector ornament to use in your designs.